Tesfaldet Tekie: Fortuna Sittard

 On 9 September 2019, Tekie signed a two-year contract with the option of a third with Fortuna Sittard in the Dutch Eredivisie.
 In his debut season in 2019–20, he established himself as a starter for his new club and played 20 games, before the league was abandoned in April 2020 due to the COVID-19 pandemic in the Netherlands.

 In 2020–21, Tekie made 33 league appearances, helping Fortuna Sittard to finish 11th in the Eredivisie table.
 On 30 March 2021, the club decided to exercise their option to extend his contract for one further season.

 In 2021–22, Fortuna Sittard finished 15th in the league, one place above the relegation zone, with Tekie making 27 appearances.
 In May 2022, it was announced that he would leave the club during the summer at the expiration of his contract.

 Go Ahead Eagles

 On 8 September 2022, Tekie signed a one-year contract with Go Ahead Eagles.
 He made eight appearances in the 2022–23 Eredivisie, before leaving on 31 January 2023 by mutual consent after he had struggled to find motivation at the club.

 Hammarby IF

 On 9 February 2023, Tekie returned to Sweden and signed a four-year contract with Hammarby IF.
+After establishing himself as a regular for the club, making 16 league appearances during the first half of the season, he fell out of favor with head coach Martí Cifuentes in August the same year.
+He returned to Hammarby on 31 January 2024, by request of new head coach Kim Hellberg.

+Loan to Apollon Limassol

+On 28 August 2023, he joined Apollon Limassol in the Cypriot First Division on a one-year loan, with an option to buy.
+On 31 January 2024, the loan agreement was terminated.
+In total, he made 12 league appearances for Apollon Limassol.

 International career

 Between 2012 and 2018, Tekie was capped for all Swedish youth teams from the under-17's to the under-21's, making 11 appearances for all selections.

-He made his debut for the Sweden national football team on 11 January 2019 in a 2–2 friendly against Iceland, as a starter.
+He made his debut for the Sweden men's national football team on 11 January 2019 in a 2–2 friendly against Iceland, as a starter.